-The phrase “cross training” is popular in the world of exercise and physical fitness, but it can also apply to the overall health of your company.
+The phrase “cross-training” is popular in the world of exercise and physical fitness, but it can also apply to the overall health of your company.
 Too many business owners, managers and executives are content with putting all of their eggs in one basket – meaning they have a one-dimensional staff where each worker can only do one job.
-This is the old way of doing business; but in today’s employment landscape where employees have much shorter tenures, cross training is a great way to ensure that your organization does not miss a step in the event that a worker abruptly quits or has to miss time for any reason.
-Cross training within your organization is beneficial to you and to your employees.
+This is the old way of doing business, in today’s competitive employment landscape, cross-training employees is a great way to ensure that your organization does not miss a step in the event that a worker abruptly quits or has to miss time for any reason.
+Cross-training employees within your organization is beneficial to you and to your employees.

 Why You Need a Flexible Staff